 What is repmgr?

-repmgr is an open-source tool suite to manage replication and failover in a cluster of PostgreSQL servers.
+repmgr is an open-source tool suite for managing replication and failover in a cluster of PostgreSQL servers.
 It enhances PostgreSQL's built-in hot-standby capabilities with tools to set up standby servers, monitor replication, and perform administrative tasks such as failover or manual switchover operations.

 Open Source from EDB

 repmgr is developed by 2ndQuadrant, the global experts in PostgreSQL support, training, development, migration and consultancy.

 repmgr is free and open-source software licensed under the GNU Public License (GPL) v3.
 This means you are free to use and modify repmgr as you see fit, however any modifications you make may only be distributed under the same terms.
 See here for details.

 Contributions to repmgr are welcome.
 See the CONTRIBUTING.md file for information about how to contribute.